 The Girls Tinker Academy, launched in 2018, is a free two-week program designed to engage and inspire middle school girls in Maker activities that encourage the exploration and development of technical, mathematical, and design abilities.
 The Academy is a partnership between Community WISE and the School of Science and Technology at Sonoma State University.
-Plans are underway to expand the program in 2019.
-Join our mailing list to recieve notifications.
+Applications are now being accepted for the 2019 program.
+Applications are due May 1, 2019.

 STEMgal Web Platform